Contents insurance for one room

 • Musical equipment and instruments.

-It’s important to estimate the value of your room contents accurately – this will make sure that your payout will be enough to cover the cost of replacing all your belongings.
-And watch out for the single-item limit.
-That’s the maximum you can claim for any one item and it’s usually around the £1,000 or £1,500 mark.
+It’s important to estimate the value of your room contents accurately to make sure you have enough cover for the cost of replacing all your belongings.

-If you have belongings worth more than the policy’s single-item limit – such as a bike, high-spec laptop or musical instrument – tell your insurance provider and they’ll be able to list them separately on the policy.
-It might cost you a few quid more, but it at least means that your most valuable possessions are properly covered.
+If you have belongings worth more than the policy’s single-item limit – such as a bike, high-spec laptop or musical instrument – tell your insurance provider and they’ll be able to list these high-value items separately on the policy.

 What doesn’t shared housing contents insurance cover?